Subject Advisory Service

 What is the aim of the degree programme and what are the career prospects?

-In the Master's degree programme in Environmental Modelling, knowledge of methods and strategies for modelling and analysing environmental systems is taught.
-To this end, students learn a wide range of mathematical-scientific, Computing Science-related and statistical methods for modelling and data analysis, management and evaluation.
+The Master's degree course in Environmental Modelling teaches students methods and strategies for modelling and analysing environmental systems.
+To this end, students learn a wide range of mathematical, scientific, Computing Science-related and statistical methods for modelling and data analysis, management and evaluation.
 These are used in environmental research, environmental monitoring and environmental precaution.
-Accordingly, possible professional fields of employment arise in companies that model environmental data for forecasting purposes, planning offices, statistical offices, ministries and authorities, as well as in the management of medium-sized companies.
-As a research-oriented degree programme, however, an acquired degree also qualifies students for further research work within the framework of a doctoral project.
+Accordingly, academic appointments are possible in companies that model environmental data for forecasting purposes, planning offices, statistical offices, ministries and authorities, as well as in the management of medium-sized companies.
+As a research-oriented degree programme, the degree also qualifies graduates for further research work as part of a doctoral project.

 Zum Seitananfang scrollen Scroll to the top of the page